Cook County Maintenance Lawyers

 Once the issue of maintenance is taken to court, the final decision rests with the judge, who may order maintenance in whatever amount, if any, they deem appropriate.
 This is not necessarily in the best interests of both parties, however.
 In order to avoid an unfavorable decision regarding maintenance, it is advisable for a couple to come to a maintenance agreement privately.

 At the experienced Illinois family law firm of Nottage and Ward, LLP, our Cook County divorce attorneys are committed to representing your needs, whether facilitating maintenance negotiations in a collaborative divorce or fighting for your interests in litigation.
 Spousal support is your right if it is necessary for your future health, well-being, and/or financial stability.
 We can make sure you obtain the financial support that is due.
-To learn more about your legal rights and options, call us for a consultation today at (312) 332-2915.
+To learn more about your legal rights and options, call our Cook County maintenance attorneys at (312) 332-2915 for a consultation today.

 Cook County Divorce Resource Center